Report on the Petition of H. M. Barney, 9 March 18481

 Roy P. Basler, ed., The Collected Works of Abraham Lincoln (New Brunswick, NJ: Rutgers University Press, 1953), 1:456-57.

 2On January 18, 1848, Hiram M. Barney wrote William A. Richardson a letter requesting the latter’s assistance in getting relief for the losses of money owed the Post Office Department due to the fire on December 15, 1847.
 Richardson presented Barney’s petition in the House of Representatives on February 2.
-The House referred the petition to the Committee on Post Offices and Post Roads, of which Lincoln was a member.
+The House referred the petition to the Committee on the Post Office and Post Roads, of which Lincoln was a member.

 U.S. House Journal.
 1848.
 30th Cong., 1st sess., 346.

 3The House ordered the joint resolution printed and referred it to the Committee of the Whole for consideration as an order of the day for March 10.
 The House passed the joint resolution on April 7.
-On April 10, the Senate referred the resolution to the Committee on Post Offices and Post Roads.
+On April 10, the Senate referred the resolution to the Committee on the Post Office and Post Roads.
 The committee reported back the resolution on April 13 without amendment, but the Senate took no further action during the first session.
 The Senate passed the joint resolution on February 15, 1849.
 President James K. Polk approved the joint resolution on February 22, and the joint resolution became law.

 U.S. House Journal.
 1848.
 30th Cong., 1st sess., 527, 662; U.S. Senate Journal.
 1848.
 30th Cong., 1st sess., 266, 276; U.S. House Journal.
 1849.
 30th Cong., 2nd sess., 466, 481, 519; U.S. Senate Journal.
 1849.
 30th Cong., 2nd sess., 219, 234, 257.